These are the best Samsung Black Friday deals — save big on refrigerators, TVs, phones

 Best Black Friday Samsung TV deals

-Want to stream in style with less strain on your wallet?
-Shop Samsung's early Black Friday deals for big savings on top-of-the-line TVs.
+Want to stream in style with less strain on your budget?
+Shop Samsung's early Black Friday deals for major savings on top-of-the-line TVs.

 Samsung Class Q80B QLED 4K Smart TV from $799.99 (Save $200 to $1,100)